 Students should plan to earn five to eight credit hours per semester, with a broader commitment of approximately 34 months to complete the required 57 credit hours.
 Additionally, classes will meet one weekend a month with a week-long intensive course each summer.

-Our institutions face unprecedented challenges across all domains.
-Whether it is in education, medicine, government, church, or business, today’s organizations face issues for which our industrial age leadership theories and practices are ill equipped.
+Our institutions face unprecedented challenges across all industries.
+Whether it is in education, medicine, government, church, or business, today’s organizations face issues for which our industrial age leadership theories and practices are ill-equipped.
 This comprehensive program, leading to a terminal degree, works to develop students as trustworthy authority figures, with capacity and tools to exercise leadership from any position—mobilizing others to make progress on an organization’s most difficult issues.

 As Marian University actively seeks to grow leadership capacity, the doctoral program will prepare students to impact not only the social systems of their own organization but the community at large.

 There is more to organizational leadership than simply meeting goals and objectives.
 The doctorate in organizational leadership emphasizes the Adaptive Leadership framework as its foundation, which provides a leadership focus that recognizes organizations as social systems, differentiates between technical problems and adaptive challenges, and expressly accounts for the nuance and power of authority and group dynamics.

 This program has six overarching goals for candidates, such that at the completion of this program the graduate will be able to:

 Graduates of the Ed.D. program will be prepared to mobilize others, lead change, and manage educational systems.
 Ed.D. students may also choose to pursue superintendent licensure as part of their degree.
 Indiana District Level Administrator Superintendent licensure prepares you for a leadership role in your school district, network, or diocese.